by Dan Hiestand

 Artemus took a deep breath.

-Jace stepped forward, threateningly for the first time since they fought.
+Perhaps it was that air of smug entitlement returning to Ward's demeanor that triggered him, but Jace stepped forward — threateningly — for the first time since they fought.

-Artemus calmed, but if he felt even the slightest twinge of guilt or sorrow, it didn’t show.
-Perhaps it was a sense that this argument could serve no purpose, but he calmed and slid his hands into his pockets.
+Artemus remained calm, but if he felt even the slightest twinge of guilt or sorrow, it didn’t show.
+It could have been because he had a sense that this argument would serve no purpose, but he calmed and slid his hands into his pockets.

 “A measure made necessary by your actions,” he said in a level tone.
 “I did what I could to ensure Veil’driel might exist in the world to come, but you forced Arkhelan’s hand by playing hero, and now I’ve played my part in this contingency plan as well.
 Now I mean to end this.”